0xukhezo/algorand/README.md

 Feel free to explore the documentation of each technology for more in-depth information and resources.

+## Routes

+┌ ○ /

+├ /_app

+├ ○ /404

+├ ○ /address/[address]

+├ λ /api/getAddressByAddress

+├ λ /api/getAddresses

+├ λ /api/getAlgorandInfo

+├ λ /api/postAddress

+└ λ /api/updateAddresses

+## Project Structure

+/ - Home Page

+The main landing page of the application.

+/404 - Not Found Page

+Page displayed when a route is not found (404 error).

+/address/[address] - Address Details Page

+Displays details for a specific Algorand account based on the provided address.

+/api/getAddressByAddress - API Endpoint

+API endpoint to retrieve details for a specific Algorand account by its address.

+/api/getAddresses - API Endpoint

+API endpoint to retrieve a list of Algorand account addresses.

+/api/getAlgorandInfo - API Endpoint

+API endpoint to retrieve general information about the Algorand blockchain.

+/api/postAddress - API Endpoint

+API endpoint to add a new Algorand account address to the watcher list.

+/api/updateAddresses - API Endpoint

+API endpoint to update the state of watched Algorand account addresses.

 ## Getting Started

 1. **Clone the Repository:**